Crystalwarrior/KFO-Server/README.md

     - Lists all character changes (including iniswaps and character name changes) a target has gone through since connecting, including the time they were changed.
 * **clock** "area range start" "area range end" "hour length" "hour start"
     - Sets up a day cycle that, starting from the given hour, will tick one hour every given number of seconds and provide a time announcement to a given range of areas.
-* **clock_cancel** "ID"
+* **clock_end** "ID"
-    - Cancels the day cycle initiated by the target or yourself if not given a target.
+    - Ends the day cycle initiated by the target or yourself if not given a target.
 * **clock_pause** "ID"
     - Pauses the day cycle initiated by the target or yourself if not given a target.
 * **clock_period** "name" "hour start"